aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-1/_index.md

 cell.SetStyle(style);

-//The result of formula will be 20
+//The result of the formula will be 20

 //but 20 will not be visible because